vwatson0/KalmanWithStDev/README.md

 Initialization - the object is created at the begining of the monitoring with:
 - import GenKFlib as KFlib
-- KF = KFlib.KFobject(y0, cMeas) !!!! y nust be array type even in 1D
+- KF = KFlib.KFobject(y0, cMeas) !!!! y nust be array type even in 1D cMeas is eithe scalar or vector size of y (if variance of noise different depending on dimension of y)

   where y0 is the first measure and cMeas is a scalarused to build the covariance matrix of the measurements. the more noisy the data is the highest we need cMeas.